DeepDocsAI/Deep-docs/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Credits request
-about: A template for requesting more credits
+about: Request more credits to your exsiting plan
 title: 'Credits request'
 labels: ''
 assignees: ''